This article includes the following:

 Editing the length of a fade

 Hover over the fade boundary marker.
 The Fade Editing Tool appears.
 You can click and drag a fade to change its length.
-Fade length adjustments follow the snap settings, unless you click the Command key while dragging.
+Fade length adjustments follow the snap settings, unless you hold the Command (macOS) or Ctrl (Windows) key while dragging.

 Editing the slope of an audio fade